Doing Halloween Right with Kids with Autism

 Mom urges use of blue Halloween buckets to raise autism awareness, on CBS News

 You’ll find here a piece about a mom’s amazing Facebook post about how her son with autism, who does not communicate verbally, will be carrying a blue bucket to alert people passing out candy that her son has autism and to not expect him to say “trick or treat.”
 The blue bucket also raises awareness of autism.
 Personally, I love the blue bucket for many reasons but mostly because using one might take some of the pressure and expectation off of children with autism and their parents.

-I just want to say here that on Halloween I will be sending warm thoughts, well wishes, and good karma out to all kids who have autism, and their loving families.
-May your kiddos survive school parties and parades, may everyone stays safe and trick or treating goes at least somewhat smoothly, and may your child’s siblings have a fun Halloween.
+I just want to say here that on Halloween I will be sending warm thoughts, well wishes, and good karma out to all autistic kids and their loving families.
+May your kiddos survive school parties and parades.
+May you all have a SAFE trick or treating experience and that it goes at least somewhat smoothly, and may your child’s siblings have a fun Halloween.